JulienAkpalu/Framingham-CoronaryHeartDisease-Modeling/README.md

 ## Tools and Technologies
 - **R Programming**
-- **Key Libraries**: Include libraries like tidyverse, caret, ROSE, pROC..
+- **Key Libraries**: Include libraries like tidyverse, caret, ROSE, pROC.

 ## How to Run
 1. Install R and required libraries.